Ann Soni Postgraduate Diploma in Counselling MBACP

 Training, qualifications & experience

-I am a qualified Person-centred counsellor and hold a Post Graduate Certificate in Counselling.
-I am registered with the British Association of Counselling and Psychotherapy (BACP) and work according to their Ethical Framework.
+I am a qualified Person-centred counsellor and hold a Post Graduate Diploma in Counselling from Keele University.
+I am registered with the British Association of Counselling and Psychotherapy (BACP) and work according to their ethical framework.

 I treat all people with respect and do not discriminate with regard to any differences.
-I work with individuals of all ages and have helped adults and young people.
+I work with individuals of all ages and have helped many adults in NHS clinics, including sexual health, and helped children and young people in schools.
 I also have experience of working with people who have a range of special needs.
-In addition I have worked in NHS clinics and a variety of schools.

-I have trained at Place2Be, the school based counselling service.
-With them I developed knowledge of working with children and young people through play and other media.
+I completed additional training at Place2Be, the school based counselling service and with them I developed knowledge of working with children and young people through play and other media.
 I have enhanced DBS status and have completed regular Safeguarding Training.

-I undertake regular CPD (Continuous Professional Development) with a variety of organisations.
+I undertake regular continuous professional development (CPD) with a variety of organisations.

 Areas of counselling I deal with